cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/json/explanation/in_repo_mods.md

 ## What is necessary for a mod to be included in the repository?

-The most crucial criteria for a mod to be in the CleverRaven repository is that it has someone acting as a curator.
+The most crucial criteria for a mod to be in the BN repository is that it has someone acting as a curator.
 This ensures that there is someone who is keeping an eye out for possible problems with the mod, and helping steer its development so that it continues to develop in accordance with its design purpose.

 Furthermore, there are additional criteria: